denoptim-project/DENOPTIM/README.md

     bash runCombinatorialExperiment.sh

 ## Contributing
 Open an issue to point out any unreported and unexpected behaviors, bugs, or just to discuss changes to code or documentation.
-To make actual changes to the code follow the [git workflow](https://guides.github.com/introduction/flow/) practices as indicated in the (./CONTRIBUTING.md).
+To make actual changes to the code follow the [git workflow](https://guides.github.com/introduction/flow/) practices as indicated in file  [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License
 DENOPTIM is licensed under the terms of the GNU Affero GPL version 3.0 license.